 - Some areas have high lime in their water supplies.

 - High lime water can cause mineral deposits and raise pH levels making it hard for plants to absorb nutrients.

 - An inline filter can be used to purify the water supply.

 - A portable refill system can be created using water filter parts available on the website: http://www.florafelt.com/water-filter-parts

 Run and Test

-Use 6 inch potted plants if you want a full grown in look.
-Use one per pocket.
-It will be necessary to remove about 1/3 of the soil and flatten the root ball a little.
-Or you can use 2 to 3 of the 4 inch potted plants or 6 pack starts, cuttings, bulbs, or trays of plant material for more variety.
-It is also ok to start with just soil and use seeds to start plants.
+6 inch potted plants are a good choice for a full grown-in look, one plant per pocket.
+You’ll need to remove about 1/3 of the soil and flatten the root ball a bit.
+Alternatively, you can use 2-3 of the 4 inch potted plants or 6 pack starts, cuttings, bulbs, or trays of plant material for more variety.
+Starting with just soil and using seeds to start plants is also an option.

 Use Root Wraps

 Felt Root Wraps are an effective accessory for the Florafelt pocket system.
 They provide a neat and convenient way to change and reorganize your vertical garden.
 The felt material enables water to be absorbed by the soil and over time, the roots will grow into the felt.
 After prolonged growth, some plants may even become intertwined with the pockets.
 It is recommended to view the video on the website for more information.